microsoft/TypeScript-React-Native-Starter/README.md

 * Instead of rendering HTML elements like `div`, `span`, `h1`, etc., we're rendering components like `View` and `Button`.
   These are native components that work across different platforms.
 * Styling is specified using the `StyleSheet.create` function that React Native gives us.
+Here we include the styles in the same file for simplicity sake but in practice one may consider a seperate file for the styles to simplify the code review process.
   React's StyleSheets allow us to control our layout using Flexbox, and style using other constructs similar to those in CSS stylesheets.

 ## Adding a component test